Nauru national rugby sevens team: History

 Nauru won their first international game at the 2016 Oceania Sevens Championship, defeating the Solomon Islands 22-19.
 Competing in the 2017 Pacific Mini Games, Nauru defeated Vanuatu 24-12, and Wallis and Futuna 31-10, their largest win ever.
+At the 2019 Oceania Sevens in Fiji, Nauru, recorded their first international win when they defeated Vanuatu in the 11th–14th place playoffs.

+In 2023, they competed at the Oceania Sevens Championship in Brisbane where they finished in 12th place overall.